dgyordanov/game_of_three/README.md

 - A player may not be available when the other one starts - JMS stores the message until a destination consumer is connected.
 - Each player runs on its own (independent programs, two browsers, web‐workers,...) - the JMS broker is a mediator and each player is a separate process which communicates via the broker.

+For each player, the JMS destinations on which it listens and send numbers are discovered using spring profiles.
+Every player will have a separate profile and a separate JMS queue names for listening and sending.

 *Workflow:*
 ![alt tag](https://github.com/dgyordanov/game_of_three/blob/master/Game%20of%20three%20flow.png)